zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.common.check_inputs.md

 sklearn.utils.check_X_y with an assert.

-Equivalent of sklearn.utils.check_X_y, with a final assert that the type is one which is supported by Concrete-ML.
+Equivalent of sklearn.utils.check_X_y, with a final assert that the type is one which is supported by Concrete ML.

 **Args:**